 - Pending applications with AIMA will be evaluated according to the laws at the time of submission.

-- The minimum residency requirement to maintain residence permits remains unchanged, at an average of seven days annually.
+- The minimum residency requirement to maintain residence permits remains unchanged, at seven days in the first year and 14 days for subsequent years.

 - The renewal process for residence permits will continue to adhere to the original regulations, such as having health insurance, passing a background check, and maintaining fund investments.